 The ham and turkey roll ups were made from packaged ham and turkey slices from the supermarket.
 (Oscar Mayer 1 pound packages) Roll a slice of the meat tightly, insert 2 toothpicks, and slice in half.( 2 roll ups per slice of meat) One pound of each meat was enough for 25 people.
 Hope this helps.

 Here is how I keep food cool on a buffet.
 I use a large flat Rubbermaid tub (about 16" by 28" by 6" deep) and put those cold packs used in coolers in the bottom (freeze them overnight).
 I put the salad items on top of them in aluminum pans.
-It keeps the items nice and cold for several hours.
-I lay the lid of the container over it to keep the cold in until ready to start serving.

 I transport the salad items in individual zip top bags in a cooler with the cold packs to the event.
 Works great.